agilogy/agilogy-blog/_drafts/pbt-shrinking-part2.md

   27 --> 13 --> 6
 ```

 We can go as far as we want here.
-Depending on your use case, you could also simply rule that the only simplification of an `Int` value you want to try is `0`, simplifying things.
+Depending on your use case, you could also simply rule that the only shrink of an `Int` value you want to try is `0`, simplifying things.
 But most of the time you can rely on the shrinking function provided by your PBT library and call it a day.

 ## Shrinking nullable types